PatrickHollweck/SRocket/docs/README.md

 ## Getting Started

-> This 'Getting-Started' guide requires atleast a basic understanding of socket.io and typescript!
+> This 'Getting-Started' guide requires atleast a basic understanding of nodejs, socket.io and typescript!

 #### Setup

-The easiest way to get started is to install the SRocket [npm package](/) ( Unavailable while not released! ) or via this command ``` npm install srocket --save ```.
+The easiest way to get started is to install the SRocket [npm package](/) ( Unavailable while not released! ) or via this command ``` npm install srocket typescript --save ```.
 After installing the npm package create a ``` main.ts ``` file.

 #### A basic Server